Exploring Georgia's Natural History

 Ray observes the “…presence of certain apparently ecologically incompatible species…” but he offers no explanation.
 Reindeer and alligators occur in Ladds fossil record, two environmentally incompatible species.
 Ray recognized the issue.
 It was clear that Ladds didn’t represent a snapshot in time.
 Rather, it’s like trying to understand a movie from a few hundred loose, individual frames, whose correct order cannot be determined.

 Clearly these many of these animals lived at different times separated by decades, centuries, or millennia.
 Clearly their fossils were transported, but only short distances as the researchers report little to no transportation damage.
 Flowing water from floods (?) possibly deposited the fossils into the caves and pockets, thus preserving them.
 Monsoons are well documented from portions of Georgia’s Pleistocene record.
-(See Section 20C: Georgia’s Eolina Dunes for more information.)
+(See Section 20C: Georgia’s Eolian Dunes for more information.)

 The Lessons of Ladds